Email: Commissioner Breysse

 - Thirty-five years of experience in the financial services industry

 - Post-graduate work at University of Washington and McGill University

 - Certificates from various risk-management courses by the American Institute of Insurance including courses on risk management and property and liability insurance

 Email: Commissioner Gardiner

 Utility Local Improvement District No. 81 brought sanitary sewer service to the Upper Denny Park area in 1992.
 Bruce Gardiner was among the homeowners involved in the ULID process.
 The public meetings he attended stirred his interest in the operations of the District.
 In his view, the office of Commissioner is the perfect opportunity for service to the local community.

-Email: Commissioner Peterson
+Email: Commissioner Mortimer